Cruising Q & A

 What type cooker do you use and what do you eat at sea?

 Although most cruising boats today use propane stoves, they do have several drawbacks.
 There is risk of explosion - I know of a few boats that have blown up.
 (If you can remember to always turn off the gas bottle after shutting off the stove, then there's little danger.)
 Second, I don't have room anywhere for a gas bottle locker, or something else would have to go.
-Third, they can be troublesome to fill in foreign ports using different valve threads and gas mixtures and bottle exchange schemes.
+Third, they can be troublesome to refill in foreign ports using different valve threads and gas mixtures and bottle exchange schemes.
 Some small boats carry the little camping butane or propane gas stoves, which can be fine for limited cooking while sailing in your home waters, but the thin metal bottles rust through easily when stored and are not available in many foreign ports and the stoves they attach to do not fit a variety of larger sized pots and frying pans.
-If you do choose the small gas cookers, you may be able to redesign the gimbals and pot rail to make them more versatile.
+If you do choose the small gas cookers, you may be able to redesign and modify the gimbals and pot rail to make them more versatile.

 Kerosene is still economical and fairly easy to find around the world, although in some countries it will require some searching, but generally less searching and drama than finding a place to fill a gas bottle.
-I suppose one day if these stoves and the kerosene become less available, more of us sooty-fingered kerosene stove enthusiasts who are keeping alive this nautical tradition, will be forced to join the propane age.
+I suppose one day if these stoves and the kerosene to fuel them become less available, more of us sooty-fingered kerosene stove enthusiasts who are keeping alive this nautical tradition, will be forced to join the propane age.

 For more details, check our Recipes and Provisioning page for foods and recipes based on low cost diets on non-refrigerated boats.